Kimberley Harvey, artist and Director of the Youth Dance Programme for Candoco Dance Company joins ID’s Board

 ID forms a new advisory group, with Eva Martinez as chair, and Miranda Tufnell, David Burnie, Efrosini Protopapa and Andrew Graham as members, bringing a mix of practicing artists, curators, industry professionals and teachers to help steer the organisation.

-The final Solo Performance Commissioning Project with Deborah Hay takes place in Findhorn, with partner Bodysurf Scotland.
+The final Solo Performance Commissioning Project led by Deborah Hay takes place in Findhorn, with partner Bodysurf Scotland (now known as Dance North).

 ID partners with 11 European organisations on the launch of IDOCDE, an initiative to document and share teaching practice